jaghaimo/shush/README.md

 # Shush, Be Quiet

-This mod changes global logger level to warning.
-As such, once the game starts, only warnings, errors, critical messages, and crashes will be logged.
+This mod changes the way Starsector logger works.
+Once the game starts, only warnings, errors, critical messages, and crashes from vanilla game will be logged.
+Mods will still log information and above.

+Both are configurable via `data/config/settings.json`.
 Enjoy quiet days.